agit-didier/sandbox/README.md

     * not possible to automate directly
 3. **understand** the differences between the *licenses* proposed by GitHub
     * understand why we wish to put code under an open-source license
+    * understand what are possibilities and the limitations imposed to the users
 4. locally, **merge** the *sandbox* branch into the *master* one
 5. locally, **rename** the sandbox branch (into *sandbox-to-export*)
 6. remotely, make an **archive** of the sandbox repository